Show All Answers

 Yes, under Chapter III, Article 3, you need to make application for a permit and then it must be approved before you can use the water.
 You can obtain the form on the Riley County Website under Planning and Development, Environmental Health, Applications, Private Water Well Supply application or at the Riley County Planning and Development, Environmental Health, Monday through Friday, 8 am to 5 pm.

 Yes, the Environmental Health section of Planning and Development has a staffed on-site laboratory for testing bacterial and some chemical contaminates in well water.

-Paints of all kinds including both latex and oil base All pesticides including herbicides and insecticides Lacquers, thinners, stains, paint removers and adhesives Used motor oil and oil filters Household cleaners Spot and stain removers Fertilizers Waxes and polishes All batteries including household and car batteries Gas, solvents and antifreezeFlorescent light bulbsAerosolsOld Prescriptions (no controlled medicines, nor sharps accepted) Miscellaneous: roofing tar, sealers, photo chemicals, pool chemicals, mercury and smoke detectors
+The following are examples of the types of waste that you may bring to the HHW facility for disposal or recycling: Paints of all kinds including both latex and oil base, all pesticides including herbicides and insecticides, lacquers, thinners, stains, paint removers and adhesives, used motor oil and oil filters, household cleaners, spot and stain removers, fertilizers, waxes and polishes, all batteries including household and car batteries (excluding car batteries for electric cars), gas, solvents and antifreeze, florescent light bulbs, aerosols, old prescriptions (no controlled medicines, nor sharps accepted) Miscellaneous: roofing tar, sealers, photo chemicals, pool chemicals, mercury and smoke detectors

 Some of those counties do accept Business Waste as well, so we ask businesses to take it to your home county.
 However, if your county does not take business waste and are one of the eleven counties in our region, we can take business waste from you but must be pre-approved by your home county and our facility before we can accept any waste, as there will be a charge.
 Call us at 785-539-3202 with questions.

 We staff two full-time clinics: